MarleeG/AddressBook/README.md

 # AddressBook

-This web app allows users to create a contact, view contacts, update contacts, delete contacts.
+This web app allows users to create a contact, view contacts, update contacts, and delete contacts.

 ## Built With